Use Performance Monitor to get VM performance statistics

 About Robert van den Nieuwendijk

-Robert van den Nieuwendijk is a freelance systems administrator with over twenty years of experience in the IT industry.
-His main focus is VMware vSphere and Microsoft Windows Server.
-He tries to automate as much of his work as possible using Microsoft Windows PowerShell.
+Robert van den Nieuwendijk is a freelance senior systems engineer with over 30 years of experience in the IT industry.
+He focusses on VMware vCloud Suite and Microsoft Windows Server.
+He tries to automate as much of his work as possible using Microsoft PowerShell.
+Robert is the author of the books “Learning PowerCLI” and “Learning PowerCLI – Second Edition.”
 Robert is a frequent contributor and moderator at the VMware VMTN Communities.
-He has a bachelor degree in software engineering and holds the following IT certifications and accreditations: VSP 5, VTSP 5, VCP 4, VCP 5, MCSE, MCSA, MCP and MCPI.
-In 2012 Robert received the VMware vExpert title for his contribution to the community of VMware users over the past year.
+He has a bachelor degree in software engineering and holds the following IT certifications and accreditations: VSP 2016, VTSP 2016, VCP4-DCV, VCP5-DCV, VCP6-DCV, VCP6-CMA, VCA-Cloud, VCA-WM, VCA-NV, VMSP, VMTSP, ZCS, ZCP, ZCP-Cloud, MCSE, MCSA, MCP, MCP+I, PRINCE2 Foundation and ITIL Foundation.
+In 2012, 2013, 2014, 2015, 2016, 2017, 2018 and 2019 Robert received the VMware vExpert award for his contribution to the community of VMware users over the past year.
+In 2017 Robert also received the VMware vExpert Cloud award.
+PernixData made him in 2015 a member of the PernixPro.

 1. Rodney Fisher says: